 - Major tournaments like the World Series of Poker (WSOP) Main Event feature NLHE as the primary game.

-- Tournament strategy involves managing a varying stack size, while cash games focus on deep stack play.
+- Tournament strategy involves managing various stack sizes, while cash games focus on deep stack play.

 - More commonly played in cash game formats due to its high-variance nature.